viraj2712/plugin-api.go.cd/source/includes/artifacts/_020-plugin-request-messages.md

 # Requests from the GoCD server

-In order to implement an artifact store extension point the following messages must be implemented by the plugin.
+In order to implement an artifact extension point the following messages must be implemented by the plugin.

 * [Publish Artifact](#publish-artifact)
 * [Fetch Artifact](#fetch-artifact)